MSWorkers/for.ClimateAction/README.md

 Zero contracts for fossil fuel companies to accelerate oil and gas extraction.
 Zero funding for climate denying lobbyists and politicians.

-We call on to Microsoft Employees to sign our [pledge](https://aka.ms/climateactionpledge) and join us on this day to demand the change we wish to see.
+We call on to Microsoft Employees to sign our [pledge](https://aka.ms/climateactionpledge) and join us on September 20th to demand the change we wish to see.

 Signed, Microsoft Employees